ta-matsuura/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

+> Simply click on the activation id in the shell, or use `bx wsk activation get` rather than `bx wsk activation result`.

 We can finally see that the `hello` action received the event payload and returned the expected string.

 ## Uploading dependencies